Blockitus/discontinued-crafting-ccip/README.md

 0x2899f43ec998fb79992da287844108ea629746856f0b8a28e8e063a17efe8402
 ```
 ## M2
-### Transfering ERC20 from Sepolia to Fuji
+### Transferring ERC20 from Sepolia to Fuji

-Now that we saw how can send some text message in an unsecure way from one blockchain to another, let's try to send some tokens from one smart contract deployed in the source chain to an EOA at destination chain in a secure way.
+Now that we've seen how to send a text message in an insecure way from one blockchain to another, let's try to send some tokens from a smart contract deployed on the source chain to an EOA on the destination chain in a secure way.

-### Type of Tokens Supported
+### Types of Tokens Supported

-Chainlink CCIP allows us transfer tokens from the source chain to the destination chain.
-However, we can't send whoerever token, just those tokens supported by the land.
-The token that we want to send should be exists in the source chain and the destination chain.
+Chainlink CCIP allows us to transfer tokens from the source chain to the destination chain.
+However, we can't send any token; only those tokens supported by the land can be sent.
+The token we want to send should exist in both the source chain and the destination chain.

 Chainlink CCIP has two types of token categories:

 - CCIP-BnM
-  This type of token use the Burn and Mint handling mechanism to transfer tokens.
-It means source chains burn the amount of token that you want to transfer and the destination chains mint the same amount in the receiver address.
+    This type of token uses the Burn and Mint handling mechanism to transfer tokens.
+Source chains burn the amount of tokens that you want to transfer, and the destination chains mint the same amount in the receiver's address.
 - CCIP-LnM
     Tokens are locked on the source chain (in Token Pools), and wrapped/synthetic/derivative tokens that represent the locked tokens are minted on the destination chain.

-  Which of two handling mechanism we need to use, it depends of the token behaviour.
+Which of the two handling mechanisms we need to use depends on the token's behavior.

-To save in time Chainlink has two ERC20 test tokens that represent those categories.
-For the propuse of this report we will use the CCIP-BnM test token into the land described bellow.
+To save time, Chainlink has two ERC20 test tokens that represent those categories.
+For the purpose of this report, we will use the CCIP-BnM test token in the land described below.

 ### Land

-Remember the land is the pathway to transport the information between two blockchains in CCIP.
-Lands are unidirectional, it is not the same path transfer information from Fuji to Sepolia instead of Sepolia to Fuji.
-For this example we will take into account the second land mentioned.
+Remember, the land is the pathway to transport information between two blockchains in CCIP.
+Lands are unidirectional; it is not the same path to transfer information from Fuji to Sepolia instead of Sepolia to Fuji.
+For this example, we will take into account the second land mentioned.

 **Note: Chainlink CCIP has a list of Lands supported.
-Follow its offitial [documentation](https://docs.chain.link/ccip/supported-networks/v1_2_0/testnet) to see other options.**
+Follow its official [documentation](https://docs.chain.link/ccip/supported-networks/v1_2_0/testnet) to see other options.**

 **Properties**